everbird/easy_rate/README.md

 ## Run it locally

 You might don't have a list of server to provide status responses at hand.
-Fortunately you could run as simple http server to simulate that somehow.
+Fortunately you could run a simple http server to simulate that somehow.

-Here are the steps to setup an environment in your local that easy-rate could run.
+Here are the steps to setup an environment in your local that easy-rate could run with.

 ### STEP 0: Install pyenv
 ```